2022 December – Community Project Grant Awards

 Florida Humanities has awarded $75,000 in Community Project Grants to 10 cultural organizations across the Sunshine State to support bold and impactful public humanities programming.
 From timely community conversations that delve into racial history and generational trauma to an exhibition and speaker’s series highlighting the history of Cuban Chugs in the Florida Keys, these funded programs seek to share Florida’s diverse history and heritage.

-This round of Community Project Grants provided up to $5,000 in funding to nonprofits and public institutions across Florida to develop humanities-rich public programs that seek to preserve Florida’s diverse history and heritage, promote civic engagement and community dialogue, and provide communities the opportunity to reflect on the future of the Sunshine State.
+Community Project Grants provide up to $10,000 in funding to nonprofits and public institutions that develop humanities-rich public programs that aim to promote civic engagement and community dialogue and provide communities the opportunity to reflect on the future of their state.